kamil9489/Ender-6-SKRE3V3-Klipper/README.md

 # Ender-6-SKRE3V3-Klipper
-Configs for changing mainboard in Ender 6 to SKR E3 V3 with klipper
+Configs for changing mainboard in Ender 6 to SKR E3 V3 with klipper.

+For klipper install you can follow this guide: https://3dprintbeginner.com/how-to-install-klipper-on-creality-ender-6/

+I recommend MainsailOS.
+Use desuuuu repo if you want stock screen working, use kiauh if you want clean klipper with aftermarket screen working (or android tablet with kliperscreen)

 There are few options: